httpie/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a HTTPie bug
+about: Report an HTTPie bug
 title: ''
 labels: "new, bug"
 assignees: ''